 3) Can you find English books at the Petrivka book market?
 As this is a market catered to locals and not tourists, most books are in either Ukrainian or Russian.
 This also means most shop owners do not speak English either.
 You can still find a small selection of books in English, but you really need to look for them.
-I picked up a few awesome travel guides to Kyiv, Odessa, and Lviv at a shop called Bookling but found them to be on the expensive side.
+I picked up a few awesome travel guides to Kyiv, Odesa, and Lviv at a shop called Bookling but found them to be on the expensive side.
 I may have gotten slapped with a “tourist tax” or English books are a higher price due to their limited availability.

 4) How much time do I need for the market?
 I’d recommend at least an hour for the book market, and another hour or so for the nearby flea market.
 Hot tip – check out the flea market for yes, a lot of junk, but also all sorts of treasures.

 5) Is the market safe?
 Yes.
 As a woman walking around alone, I never once felt unsafe.
 People stared at me sometimes, as I definitely looked like a tourist when I was snapping photos, but no one bothered me.
-Note, I cannot speak how your experience could be as a person of colour at the market, in Kyiv, or while travelling through Ukraine.
+Note, I cannot speak about how your experience could be as a person of color at the market, in Kyiv, or while traveling through Ukraine.
 Read more over on Lonely Planet about some dangers and annoyances you may encounter, including the possibility of racist attacks.

 Transportation Options In Kyiv